JianxinMa/v9.js/README.md

 cd v9.js/server
 ```

-And set up a Node.js server when you are **under the `server` directory**.
+And set up a Node.js server under the `server` directory.
 It will listen at http://localhost:8080:
 ```bash
 node server.js
 ```